wandersick/englishize-cmd/README.md

 **Figure 1.** Bilingual command prompt: Upper has Englishize Cmd applied (changed to English); lower has it restored (to original language).

+**[2019-05-13] Update:** As reported by a German user (thanks), some en-US files (e.g. ipconfig.exe.mui) are not included in the German release of Windows 10 since 1809.
+This doesn't seem to affect other countries or regions.
+For details and workarounds, refer to <a href="https://wandersick.blogspot.com/p/change-non-english-command-line.html?showComment=1557634972460#c6596996191145251864" target="_blank">this comment</a>.

 ## List of features

 1. Toggles between English and non-English for many Windows commands